 Management has determined that exploration and evaluation costs incurred during the year have future economic benefits and are economically recoverable.
 In making this judgment, management has assessed various sources of information including but not limited to the geologic and metallurgic information, history of conversion of mineral deposits to proven and probable mineral reserves, scoping and feasibility studies, proximity of operating facilities, operating management expertise and existing permits.
-See Note 9 for details of capitalized exploration and evaluation costs.

-Impairment of exploration and evaluation projects
+Impairment of exploration and evaluation projects and intangible assets

 While assessing whether any indications of impairment exist for exploration and evaluation projects, consideration is given to both external and internal sources of information.
-Information the Company considers includes changes in the market, economic and legal environment in which the Company operates that are not within its control that could affect the recoverable amount of exploration and evaluation projects.
-Internal sources of information include the manner in which exploration and evaluation projects are being used or are expected to be used and indications of expected economic performance of the assets.
-Estimates include but are not limited to estimates of the discounted future after-tax cash flows expected to be derived from the Company's exploration and evaluation projects, costs to sell the properties and the appropriate discount rate.
-Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a write-down of the carrying amounts of the Company's exploration and evaluation projects.
+Information which the Company considers includes changes in the market, economic and legal environments in which the Company operates that are not within its control that could affect the recoverable amount of exploration and evaluation projects and intangible assets.
+Internal sources of information include the manner in which exploration and evaluation projects and intangible assets are being used or are expected to be used and indications of expected economic performance of the assets.
+Reductions in metal price forecasts, increases in estimated future costs of production, increases in estimated future capital costs, reductions in the amount of recoverable mineral reserves and mineral resources and/or adverse current economics can result in a write-down of the carrying amounts of the Company's exploration and evaluation projects and intangible assets.